tinytrail/gofetch/CONTRIBUTING.md

-# Contributing to `fetch`` <!-- omit from toc -->
+# Contributing to `fetch` <!-- omit from toc -->

-First off, thank you for taking the time to contribute to `fetch`! :+1: :tada:
-`fetch` is released under the Apache 2.0 license.
+First off, thank you for taking the time to contribute to fetch! :+1: :tada: fetch is released under the Apache 2.0 license.
 If you would like to contribute something or want to hack on the code, this document should help you get started.
-You can find some hints for starting development in `fetch`'s [README](https://github.com/StacklokLabs/fetch/blob/main/README.md).
+You can find some hints for starting development in fetch's [README](https://github.com/StacklokLabs/fetch/blob/main/README.md).

 ## Table of contents <!-- omit from toc -->